Which is better water line replacement or

 Plumbing

-The answer to 'which is better water line replacement or' is that water line replacement is generally the better option for homeowners.
-Water line replacement involves fully replacing the existing water supply line from the street to the home, whereas a water line repair only fixes a specific issue in the existing line.
+The answer to 'which is better water line replacement or' is that water line replacement is generally the better option for most homeowners.
+Water line replacement involves completely replacing the main water supply line running from the street to your home, which can provide several key benefits compared to other options.

 Step-by-Step Guide